LGPumkin/GHZ-Converter/README.md

 # GHZ-Converter
-Code for GHZ Project
-So, basically, there is 4 blocks
+How to use it: So, basically, there is 3 blocks in this code